JupiterOne/secops-automation-examples/README.md

   JupiterOne graph.
 For an example of its usage, check out the [`change-management-example`][10] repo.

+## Example custom integrations for on-prem resources / internal operations

+- **Discover local/on-prem devices using Nmap**

+  WHERE: see [`graph-nmap`][12] repo

+  WHAT: using `Nmap` to scan local networks to discover on-prem devices and create entities to push to JupiterOne graph.

+- **Detect Leaked Secrets in Code**

+  WHERE: see [`graph-gitleaks-findings`][5] repo

+  WHAT: a tool using the `gitleaks` open source utility to automate detection of leaked secrets in your code repos and publish the findings to your JupiterOne graph for reporting and visualization.

+- **Ingest Vuls.io Findings**

+  WHERE: see [`graph-vuls-findings`][11] repo

+  WHAT: a tool for ingesting the output of the `vuls` scan reports into  JupiterOne graph for reporting and visualization.

 ## Prerequisites and dependencies

 For most of the examples and templates included in this repo, you will need